cyber-valley/cvland/pages/bootcamp.md

 	- we eager to share what we learn with you
 	- so you can launch your own autonomous community at extremely low price or [[join]] our!
 	-
-	- did you know that you can build your paradise for the price of a car?
+	- did you know that you can build your small paradise for the price of a car?
 	-
 	- in addition to educational part and useful skills we will do our best to help you
 		- calm your mind